 The Current Method

 Liquid pharmaceuticals are stored in sealed glass ampules or other storage devices that require filtration.
 To gain access to the pharmaceuticals, the ampule is opened by snapping the glass neck, consequently, glass shards may be produced, which must be removed from the pharmaceuticals prior to injection.
-This is a two step process requiring a filter needle or straw, in addition to a hypodermic needle.
+This is a multi step process requiring a filter needle or filter straw, in addition to a hypodermic needle.
 The glass shards are removed by drawing up the pharmaceutical through a filtered needle or straw secured to the end of the syringe.
 Once the solution is in the syringe, the filter needle is removed from the syringe and a new needle is attached to the syringe in order to administer the pharmaceuticals.

 The CarrTech Method